mjanez/ckan-docs/README.md

 6. [License](#license)

 ## Introduction
-CKAN is a powerful open-source data management system that makes it easy to publish, share, and use data.
+CKAN[^2] is a powerful open-source data management system that makes it easy to publish, share, and use data.
 This repository aims to provide detailed documentation to facilitate CKAN deployments in different environments.

 ## Deployment Methods
 This section covers various methods for deploying CKAN:

-- **Source Code:** Deploying CKAN from source code (RHEL, Debian, CentOS, SLES).
+- **Source Code**: Deploying CKAN from source code (RHEL, Debian, CentOS, SLES).
-- **Docker:** Deploying CKAN using Docker containers with Docker Compose.
+- **Docker**: Deployment of CKAN using Docker containers via Docker Compose.
-- **Kubernetes:** Deploying CKAN on Kubernetes clusters.
+- **Kubernetes**: Deploying CKAN on Kubernetes clusters.

-## API Documentation
+## API information
-Here you can find comprehensive documentation for the CKAN API, including endpoints, parameters, and usage examples.
+Here you can find complete documentation for the CKAN API, including endpoints, parameters and examples of use with Swagger[^3].

 ## Additional Information
 This section includes supplementary information, tips, best practices, and troubleshooting guides for working with CKAN.